 If dw20.exe is located in a subfolder of C:\Windows, the security rating is 0% dangerous.
-The file size is 33,096 bytes.
+The file size is 33,096 bytes (66% of all occurrences) or 33,936 bytes.
 It is a Windows core system file.
 The dw20.exe file is a Microsoft signed file.
-The program has no visible window.
-The dw20.exe file is digitally signed.
+The file has a digital signature.
+Dw20.exe is able to record keyboard and mouse inputs.

 Important: Some malware camouflages itself as dw20.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the dw20.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with dw20.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.